 “Every time I walk in my home, the first thing I do is… wash my hands and then wash my glasses,” Horn said.

-The new coronavirus is very sensitive to all soaps, said Dr. Joseph Vinetz, an infectious disease doctor at Yale Medicine in New Haven, Connecticut.
+The best solution for cleaning eyeglasses (and sunglasses) is simple: soap and water.
+COVID-19 is very sensitive to all soaps, said Dr. Joseph Vinetz, an infectious disease doctor at Yale Medicine in New Haven, Connecticut.
+Here's how to disinfect spectacles from coronavirus.

 - Always rinse the lenses first with water to avoid grinding any particles that may be on the surface into the glasses and scratching them, Horn advised.